AutoParam3DMax/kitchen_cabinet_iLogic/README.md

 🧰 Requirements

-Autodesk Inventor 2022 or newer
+Autodesk Inventor 2024 (Polish) or newer

 iLogic enabled (built-in)

 Access to the project .ipt file

+🧑‍💻 Author

+Maks
+🔗 LinkedIn: www.linkedin.com/in/maks-dorchynets-80a909204